Meet the Team

 Rachael has a busy caseload with various types cases.
 Her particular interest is in road traffic claims (including uninsured/untraced driver claims and foreign driver claims) and she also has considerable credit hire experience.
 She also acts on trip/slip cases, accidents at work and product liability claims.

-Shantala is a solicitor who is part of our clinical negligence team.
+Shantala is a Senior Associate Solicitor who is part of our clinical negligence team.

 She gained her law degree from the University of Kent at Canterbury, achieving a First Class honours degree, and a Distinction in her LPC at BPP in London.